wzhzzmzzy/ShikakuPuzzleSolution/README.md

 deno run -A ./build.ts
 ```

-Copy `./dist/bundle.js` to your TemperMonkey plugin
+- Copy `./dist/bundle.js` to your TemperMonkey plugin
+- Open Puzzle website
+- F12 to open web console
+- use `window.start()` to start the game

 ## Performance